INFORMANCE part of Erasmus + DOOL project 2018-21

 DanceAbility Finland is involved in an Erasmus + program Dance Out Of Line (DOOL).
 We are happy to be part of this EU program enabling us to work again in schools and to collaborate with the EU partners from Austria, Italy, Slovenia, and Hungary.

-The program is active from 2018-21 and we are currently organising the Autumn 2019/ Spring 2020 schedule.
-If you are interested in INFORMANCE – You Can Look! visiting your school please check out the pdf for more details INFORMANCE – esite (at the moment only in Finnish).
+The project is active from 2018-21 and we are currently organizing the Spring/Autumn 2020 schedule.
+If you are interested in INFORMANCE – You Can Look! visiting your school please check out the pdf for more details MUN KEHOSSA -esite (at the moment only in Finnish).

 For more info contact: Kaarina Koistinen: firstname.lastname@example.org // 040 – 723 0463

 Nella Turkki is a dance- and theatre artist and pedagogy who is working mainly as a director and performer of social dance projects for diverse groups in Germany and Finland.
 Nella has studied contemporary dance in Cologne Germany, Theatre instruction at the University of Applied sciences in Turku and Masters in Dance Pedagogy at the Theatre Academy in Helsinki.
 Nella believes that dance offers us possibilities in encountering ourselves, the others – human and non-human, in new ways, and helps us to broaden our understanding of the world.
 Equality, safe space and recognition are the key elements in Nella’s work.

 Noora Västinen is a Steiner pedagogue, laughter yoga coach, dancer and DanceAbility teacher (since 2017).
 Noora was invited to join inclusive dance company Kaaos Company for POND (2016) and continues to work regularly with Kaaos.
 Cultivating presence in performance Noora engages with the moment in a playful way and in teaching values equality, accessibility, community, joy, and allowing.